rjsalvadorr/vuepress-starter/README.md

-# A Vuepress quick start template.
+# Vuepress quick start template

+## Overview

+Designed for getting a project off the ground quickly, this project starts with a basic blog-style page, with content sorted in different categories.

+For more info, check out the [GitHub repo](https://github.com/rjsalvadorr/vuepress-starter)

+## To-Do

+- easy authoring scripts

+## Usage

 1) Install